ABOUT

 SCALE K-12: Integrating & Developing through Education

-SCALE K-12 aims to expose, motivate, and ultimately prepare students from diverse backgrounds with the skillset and mindset for careers in defense-related microelectronics (ME).
+SCALE K-12 aims to expose, motivate, and ultimately prepare students from a variety of backgrounds with the skillset and mindset for careers in defense-related microelectronics (ME).
 SCALE K-12 is a full school system engagement project that aims to help school districts integrate ME across all levels and content areas of K-12 education.
 It includes partnering with teachers from these districts to design curricular modules and activities for ME.

 The curriculum development aspect of the project includes summer curriculum writing workshops with teachers and university partners, paired with coaching, to allow teams of teachers to design a microelectronics curricular module and activity focused on ME contexts and/or concepts.